pinout-xyz/Pinout.xyz/src/en/overlay/pivoyager.md

 - Act as a watchdog, powering down the Raspberry Pi if it becomes inactive,
 - Power up the Raspberry Pi at a certain date/time (alarm),
 - Power up the Raspberry Pi after a certain delay following a shutdown.
-- Update the firmware through I2C thanks to a built-in bootloader.
+- Update the firmware through I2C thanks to a built-in boot-loader.

 For more details, including software download instructions, [see our documentation](https://www.omzlo.com/articles/pivoyager-installation-and-tutorial).